-i.
-Unwritten Summary Student vocalizes a summary of the issue with the Student Ombudsperson.
-(Dr. David Carver, dcarver@unmc.edu, 402 -559 -7276)

-ii.
-Written Documentation
+- Unwritten Summary Student vocalizes a summary of the issue with the Student Ombudsperson.
+(Dr. David Carver, dcarver@unmc.edu, 402 -559 -7276) - ii.
+Written Documentation d.
+Proceeding to Formal Complaint

 Student sends written summary to the COPH Associate Dean for Academic and Student Affairs who will keep this documentation in a confidential and secure file.